 The time has come & it is Baby Day!!

-For some a c-section is not part of the plan, but for others it is.
+For some, a c-section is not part of the plan, but for others it is.
 If you end up with a c-section, give yourself grace!
 You and your body did an amazing job!
 You grew & protected a baby for 9 months so do not be disappointed in the way you had to deliver.
-Sometimes c sections are medically necessary & you are a ROCKSTAR!!
+Sometimes c-sections are medically necessary & you are a ROCKSTAR!!
 You created a family & now we want you to take time to rest & recover.

-For all that have had c sections, there are certain things you can do to help with & possibly speed up recovery.
-The most important thing is to not over do it!
+For all that have had c-sections, there are certain things you can do to help with & possibly speed up recovery.
+The most important thing is to not overdo it!

 From day 1 in the hospital, it is important to start wiggling your toes and help regain feeling in your lower half after surgery.
-It is normal for your body to have the shakes as the spinal or epidural are wearing off.
+It is normal for your body to have the shakes as the spinal or epidural is wearing off.
 If you are itchy, having challenges breathing, or are just not feeling right- please make your nurse aware.

 Once you feel strong enough to get up, move with caution!
 Take your time to stand and walk.
 Your nurse will help you if you feel up to going to the restroom, but again, do not overdo it.
 It will feel so good to get out of bed.
 You may be in the hospital for 3-4 days & it will take 4-6 weeks for recovery, so take your time in healing.